MainTitleHeader

 Eligibility Requirements:

-To get started, check the City's unofficial online zoning map to see if your development is in one of the eligible base zoning districts or a participating planned development district (PD).
+To get started, check the City's online zoning map to see if your development is in one of the eligible base zoning districts or a participating planned development district (PD).
 If your development is in a PD, you can look up the PD language HERE.

-If your development is in an eligible zoning district, contact Housing staff to get started.
 If you are applying to change the zoning, contact the Current Planning staff for assistance.

 How to Apply: